Floorp-Projects/Floorp/remote/doc/Debugging.md

 including CDP events produced by the Remote Agent, you can use the `toolkit.dump.emit` [preference]:

-  ./mach run --setpref "toolkit.dump.emit=true" --remote-debuggiing-port
+  ./mach run --setpref "toolkit.dump.emit=true" --remote-debugging-port

 Logging observer notifications